-When we reopen our doors to the public on 22 September 2020, visitors will see changes to some of the Museum’s more contentious displays.
+Following the reopening of the Museum in September 2020, visitors saw changes to some of the Museum’s more contentious displays.
 These changes are part of a comprehensive programme of work we are doing to deeply engage with the Museum's colonial legacy.
 Overall, this is one of the most pioneering approaches to decolonisation at a museum in the UK.

 The Pitt Rivers is one of the leading and best-known museums of anthropology, ethnography and archaeology in the world and its collection of more than 500,000 items, acquired over more than 130 years, reflects an incredible breadth of culture.
 Objects range from musical instruments, weapons, masks, textiles, jewellery and tools, and cover all periods of human existence.

 However, the history of the Museum and many of its objects is closely tied to British Imperial expansion and the colonial mandate to collect and classify objects from the world over.
 The processes of colonial collecting were often violent and inequitable towards those peoples being colonised.
 This difficult history has led the Museum to engage more closely with its past practices and the nature of its collections, display and interpretation and the effects these continue to have today.
 While such questions are being posed in museums across the sector, the nature of Pitt Rivers’ history, collections and displays (its historic labels including racist and derogatory language, commonly used at the time) makes these questions particularly pressing and especially challenging.